Bruce Gordon (American actor): Television

-Gordon made three guest appearances on Perry Mason.
-In 1959 he played murder victim Frank Thatcher in "The Case of Paul Drake's Dilemma," for which Mason's private detective Paul Drake was accused of the crime.
-He also appeared in a 1959 episode of Whirlybirds as an escaped convict who kidnaps his dying wife from her hospital bed.
-Finally, in 1959 he starred in the Gene Barry TV western Bat Masterson, playing Bat's nemesis "Jason Medford", who tries to pin a murder rap on the star who is interrupting his protection money racketeering success in the town of St. Joseph, Missouri.

-In 1960 he played murder victim Judson Bailey in "The Case of the Loquacious Liar," and in 1964 he played Mr. Winlock in "The Case of the Blonde Bonanza."
+Gordon made four guest appearances on Perry Mason.
+In 1959, he played murder victim Frank Thatcher in "The Case of Paul Drake's Dilemma," for which Mason's private detective Paul Drake was accused of the crime.
+In 1960, he played murder victim Judson Bailey in "The Case of the Loquacious Liar," and finally in 1964, he played Mr. Winlock in "The Case of the Blonde Bonanza".

+Also in 1959, he made three other appearances: the Gene Barry TV western Bat Masterson, playing Bat's nemesis "Jason Medford", who tries to pin a murder rap on the star who is interrupting his protection money racketeering success in the town of St. Joseph, Missouri; an episode of Whirlybirds as an escaped convict who kidnaps his dying wife from her hospital bed; and alongside Pernell Roberts, he also starred as Capt.
+Emil Tremaine in an episode of ABC's One Step Beyond entitled The Vision.

 Gordon appeared twice in 1961 on ABC's Adventures in Paradise, starring Gardner McKay; he was cast as Stevens in "Mr. Flotsam" and as Red Munce in "Adam San".
+He also appeared as politician Rath Lawson in the episode "The Ice Man", for the western show Maverick.

 His subsequent frequent, energetic performances as Capone-era mobster Frank "The Enforcer" Nitti in Desilu Productions' The Untouchables (1959–1963) led to his being typecast as an often darkly humorous 'heavy' for the rest of his career.
 Often stealing scenes from the stolid, humorless Eliot Ness, as portrayed by Robert Stack, his famous catch-phrases in The Untouchables were "Ya got nothin' on me, Ness.
 I'm clean!" and (directed at the victims of Nitti's wrath) "You're dead!"

-In 1959, Gordon starred, alongside Pernell Roberts, as Capt.
-Emil Tremaine in an episode of ABC's One Step Beyond entitled The Vision.

-In 1961 Gordon appeared as politician Rath Lawson on the TV western Maverick in episode "The Ice Man."

 In 1964, Gordon guest-starred in the episode "Between the Rats and the Finks" of CBS's drama series, Mr. Broadway, starring Craig Stevens, with fellow guest stars Larry Hagman and Dyan Cannon.